jeoo0167/GearMind/README.md

 # GearMind
-A proyecto to help peoples with disabilities
+A proyect to help peoples with disabilities